The licence tax regime is regulated in Articles 61h-61o of Local Taxes and Fees Act (LTFA).

 (d) studios, workshops and other premises, regardless of whether serving for other purposes as well or being part of an immovable property.

-In accordance with the provisions of Article 4 (2) of the Local Taxes and Fees Law, any delinquent taxes shall be collected with interest under the Interest on Taxes, Fees and Other Such State Receivables Law.
+In accordance with the provisions of Article 4 (2) of the Local Taxes and Fees Act, any delinquent taxes shall be collected with interest under the Interest on Taxes, Fees and Other Such State Receivables Act.

-Under the provision of Article 126а(1) of LTFL any person, who fails to submit a tax return under Article 61m or who submits any such return past the due date, shall be liable to a fine not exceeding BGN 500, unless subject to a severer sanction.
+In accordance with the provisions of Article 126а(1) of LTFA any person, who fails to submit a tax return under Article 61m or who submits any such return past the due date, shall be liable to a fine not exceeding BGN 500, unless subject to a more severe sanction.

-Under the provision of Article 126а(2) of LTFL any person, who fails to state or who misstates any particulars or circumstances under Article 61m a, return leading to underassessment of a licence tax or to exemption from a licence tax, shall be liable to a fine not exceeding BGN 1,000, unless subject to a severer sanction.
+In accordance with the provisions of Article 126а(2) of LTFA any person, who fails to state or who misstates any information or circumstances under Article 61m a, return leading to underassessment of a licence tax or to exemption from a licence tax, shall be liable to a fine of up to BGN 1,000, unless subject to a more severe sanction.

-Under the provision of Article 127(2) of LTFL default on payment of any taxes and fees under this Law shall not be treated as an administrative infraction.
+In accordance with the provisions of Article 127(2) of LTFA default on payment of any taxes and fees under this Act shall not be treated as an administrative violation.

-According to the provision of Article 128 of the Local Taxes and Fees Law, the written statements ascertaining the violations are drawn up by the municipal administration officers, and the penalty decrees are issued by the municipality mayor or by officials authorized by the mayor.
+According to Article 128 of the Local Taxes and Fees Act, the written statements ascertaining the violations are drawn up by the municipal administration officers, and the penalty decrees are issued by the municipality mayor or by officials authorized by the mayor.
 The ascertainment of violations, the issuing, appeal against and enforcement of the penalty decrees follows the procedure established by the Administrative Violations and Sanctions Act.